Skip to content

 semantic_similarity Select samples based on semantic similarity to a query

-To enable value sampling, add a value_sampling configuration to your reduce operation.
-The configuration should specify the method, sample size, and any additional parameters required by the chosen method.
+To enable value sampling, add a value_sampling configuration specifying the method, sample size, and any parameters the method requires.

 Value Sampling Configuration